pau1a/Transcrypt/IA.md

 # **4. Page Hierarchy**

 This hierarchy defines how all surfaces relate to one another, assigning structural weight and ordering pages into clear parent–child relationships.
 It prevents unnecessary flattening, avoids deep or confusing nesting, and ensures users always understand where they are in the system.
-Hierarchical groupings in this section correspond to the structural templates illustrated in Appendix A.
+Hierarchical groupings in this section correspond to the structural templates illustrated in Appendix A. Non-hierarchical, lateral connections between surfaces—such as contextual recommendations, industry pivots, or cross-content meshes—are not represented in the hierarchy and are instead governed by the partial mechanisms defined in Appendix D.

 ## **4.1 Structural Tiers**